Comté Cheese vs Monterey Jack Cheese

 Comté's texture can be described as "smooth; semi-hard".
 Monterey Jack Cheese has a fat content of not less than 50% on a dry basis and a moisture content of none.
 Monterey Jack's texture can be described as "mild to firm".

-Comté Cheese has a nutty, creamy, sweet to meaty, roasted flavor.
-Monterey Jack Cheese has a mild to full-flavored flavor.
+Comté Cheese has a nutty, creamy, sweet to meaty, roasted taste.
+Monterey Jack Cheese has a mild to full-flavored taste.
 Monterey Jack's aroma can be described as "aromatic".

 Appearance and Aging